Chapter 17.76

 250

 7. Noise Mitigation.
-Appropriate site design and construction techniques shall be utilized to ensure isolation from excessive noise sources outside of the project boundary.
-If the planning director determines that an excessive external noise source exists, the developer shall retain an acoustical engineer to evaluate the noise impact on the proposed conversion and develop mitigation measures.
+An acoustical engineer shall evaluate the noise impact of external sources on the proposed units for conversion and develop mitigation measures.
 The construction shall comply with the city general plan and the applicable ordinances and state codes relating to sound transmission control.

 8. Interim Maintenance Standards.
 The developer shall be responsible for improving and maintaining the structures and landscaping in accordance with the approved architectural and landscaping plans and good maintenance practices prior to turning them over to the homeowners’ association.
-The developer shall furnish a bond satisfactory to the public works director or his or her designee to ensure compliance with this requirement.
+The developer shall furnish a bond satisfactory to the public works director to ensure compliance with this requirement.

 11. Legal Description.
 A complete legal description of the property shall be provided.